S528763/MR_International_football/README.md

 * File format : CSV
 * Format : Structured

-This dataset includes results of international football matches starting from the very first official match in 1972 up to 2018.
-The matches range from World Cup to Baltic Cup to regular friendly matches.

-### Challenges ###
+### Big Data Qualifications / Challenges
 *

-### Big Data Questions ###
+### Big Data Questions

-a.
-For each team, how many wins as a home team?
+1. For each team, how many wins as a home team?

-b.
-For each tournament, how many matches were played?
+2. For each tournament, how many matches were played?

-c.
-For each team, how many matches were played?
+3. For each team, how many matches were played?

-d.
-For each tournament, how many matches were played?
+4. For each tournament, how many matches were played?

-### Big Data Solutions ###
+### Big Data Solutions
+1. For each team, how many wins as a home team?

-*
+    * Mapper input : 1872-11-30,Scotland,England,0,0,Friendly,Glasgow,Scotland
+    * Mapper Output / Reducer Input :   Scotland0,0,0
+    * Reducer Output : Scotland   11
+    * Kind of chart : Pie chart (Home vs Away wins)